-At the center of this mess—perhaps the real face of the '60s—stands creative genius, womanizer and family man Don Draper (Jon Hamm).
-As an antihero, Draper represents all that is good—but mostly all that is bad—with this mad world.
+At the center of this mess—perhaps the real face of the '60s and its pending irrelevance to the '70s—stands creative genius, womanizer and family man Don Draper (Jon Hamm).
+As an antihero, Draper represents all that is bad—and a little of what is good—with this mad world.
 While he’s a terrible husband, father and, well, person, the forefront of his problem takes shape in his identity.
 For the past 10 years, Draper has lived as someone else—he has lived a double life.

-The show explores other characters and ideas like feminism, gender roles, racism and capitalism, but its biggest concern is Draper and his redemption—or downfall.
-Just when it appears he is going to finally change or, at the very least, move in the right direction, he makes a huge mistake that sets him back.
+The show explores other characters and ideas like feminism, gender roles, racism and capitalism, but its biggest concern is Draper and his redemption or downfall.
+Whenever it appears he is going to finally change or, at the very least, move in the right direction, he makes a huge mistake that sets him back.
 No matter how hard he tries to do what’s right, it seems he simply can’t.
 Draper can control the advertising world, but he can’t control his own life.

 This struggle—a bouncing back and forth between right and wrong, wrong and right—sums up the heart of Mad Men and the heart of Draper.
 There are moments of enlightenment, moments of change, moments of redemption—from Draper’s love and loyalty to his colleague Peggy, to his momentary decisions to stop smoking, drinking and sleeping around, to a trip to California where he experiences a sort of self-baptism.
 But there are also moments of descent, moments of despair, moments of downfall.

 Such a personified seesaw proves to be the very reason why Mad Men resonates, why it holds so much appeal: because we can relate.
-Most of us have probably never led as depraved a life as Draper—he does break nearly every commandment in the Book—but like him, we all know what it’s like to know the right thing to do and want to do it but not be able to.
+Most of us have probably not led as depraved a life as Draper, but like him, we all know what it’s like to know the right thing to do and want to do it, but not be able to.
 This universal conflict communicates the core of human experience and the natural condition of the heart.